Harvesting on-site renewable energy

 Every variable of the building’s passive design is evaluated using the energy models.
 The models also predict how much energy savings can be achieved by implementing additional energy conservation measures.
 Ultimately, the energy model determines how many photovoltaics are required to offset the energy needs of the building.
 Additional energy-related factors such as operating hours, thermostat set points, and plug loads become enormously important when all power must be generated onsite.

 Equipped with additional condensation sensors and temperature reset strategies to mitigate moist floors, a radiant heating and cooling system in the flooring will be used throughout most of the building.
-In addition, a dedicated, energy efficient outdoor air system (DOAS) will provide heated or cooled (and dehumidified) ventilation air to a majority of the building’s spaces.
-To accommodate large audiences, the auditorium will have a dedicated variable air volume (VAV) HVAC.
+In addition, an energy efficient dedicated outdoor air system (DOAS) will provide heated or cooled (and dehumidified) ventilation air to a majority of the building’s spaces.
+To accommodate large audiences, the auditorium will have a dedicated variable air volume HVAC.
 Ceiling fans will be used throughout the atrium space and classrooms for air circulation.

 Borrowing Water and Energy from the Campus Central Loop

-The building’s mechanical system, including the radiant flooring system and the DOAS (dedicated outdoor air system) uses chilled water from the campus’ central system.
+The building’s mechanical system, including the radiant flooring system and the DOAS uses chilled water from the campus’ central system.
 When the building needs to provide cooling, the mechanical system draws chilled water directly from the campus loop.
 When the building needs to provide heating, the mechanical system uses the campus heat recovery chiller to provide heat.
 Both the water and energy (in the form of heat) borrowed from the central plant is metered and taken into account in the annual net positive calculations.

 Harvesting Energy from the Sun